-The 2021 USEER relies on such a comprehensive survey of 35,000 business representatives across the United States, conducted by BW Research Partnership on behalf of NASEO and EFI.
-The survey data are used to filter and analyze the concentration, intensity, and distribution of various energy technologies and activities throughout traditional industry sectors, using second-quarter 2020 employment data from the BLS QCEW and the BLS Unemployment Situation Table B-1 monthly reports.
+The 2022 USEER relies on such a comprehensive survey of 33,000 business representatives across the United States, conducted by BW Research Partnership on behalf of DOE.
+The survey data are used to filter and analyze the concentration, intensity, and distribution of various energy technologies and activities throughout traditional industry sectors, using third-quarter 2021 employment data from the BLS QCEW and the BLS Unemployment Situation Table B-1 monthly reports.
 USEER data also provides an additional layer of information to track sector-specific growth potential, obstacles, and opportunities.
 The data presented in the USEER are not intended to remove, replace, or replicate existing data from the BLS QCEW, but instead to reorganize categories and provide insight for policymakers and the public regarding trends in energy employment, energy production, and energy consumption across the United States.